itsme2417/PolyMind/README.md

 - A Python interpreter.
 - RAG with semantic search for PDF and miscellaneous text files.

-The web parts (HTML, JS, CSS, and Flask) are written entirely by Mixtral.
+90% of the web parts (HTML, JS, CSS, and Flask) are written entirely by Mixtral.

 Note: The python interpreter is intentionally delayed by 5 seconds to make it easy to check the code before its ran.